tyoung3/sw/README.md

 StreamWork reads and executes a StreamWork network definition(ND) file.
 Employing StreamWork, an ND becomes, in effect, an executable script.
-Sw launches collects go components(defined in go packages)
-into one main.go program, launches them as goroutines, and connects them via Go interface channels.
+Sw generates import statements for Go components and builds a single main.go program which launches a goroutine for each process, and connects them via Go interface channels.

-The ND consists of a list of streams(or dataflows).
+The network definition consists of a list of streams(or dataflows).
 Each stream definition consists of a sink process, a sink port number, "<-", a source portnumber, and a source process followed by the statement terminator, ';'.

 Port numbers default to 0.